-- Align the center of piping and sufficiently tighten the flare nut with fingers. - Further tighten the flare but with the torque wrench in specified torque as stated in the table.
+- Align the center of piping and sufficiently tighten the flare nut with fingers.
+Further tighten the flare nut with torque wrench in specified torque as stated in the table.

 Additional Precautions For R32 Models when connecting by flaring at indoor side